Juliolloret/MACS/docs/DEVELOPMENT_GUIDE.md

 For complex experiments, create a new configuration file and pass it to the CLI/GUI via `--config`.

+See [CONFIGURATION_REFERENCE.md](CONFIGURATION_REFERENCE.md) for a thorough breakdown of every configuration section, common parameters, and validation tips.

 ---

 ## 5. Creating or Modifying Agents